 - remove these products from sale

 - conduct a voluntary recall.

-In serious instances, we may take immediate enforcement action that can include issuing Infringement Notices or court action with penalties of up to $1.1 million.
+In serious instances, we may take immediate enforcement action that can include issuing Infringement Notices or court action with maximum penalties being the greater of $10 million, three times the value of the benefit received, or where the benefit cannot be calculated, 10 per cent of annual turnover in the preceding 12 months.
 Each supplier in the supply chain is responsible for compliance and ensuring products are safe and fit for purpose, regardless of where they may be in the supply chain, or whether they are domestic or overseas manufacturers, suppliers or distributors.
 Suppliers include manufacturers, importers, distributors and retailers.
 There will often be more than one supplier responsible for a particular product.

 See: Fines & penalties